Skip to main content

 And these are “not considered”:

-Barnard is seeking individuals who not only achieve intellectually, but also provide a strong and well-rounded character for their campus community.
-This is seen in the focus placed on course rigor, academic GPA, application essays, references, and character/personal traits.
+Barnard is seeking individuals who not only achieve intellectually but also bring a strong and well-rounded character to their campus community.
+This is demonstrated by the attention placed on course rigor, academic GPA, application essays, references, and character/personal traits.

-The main emphasis for applicants should be on demonstrating their intellectual curiosity through a demanding high school curriculum and their capacity to express their ideas, experiences, and goals in essays.
+The primary emphasis for applicants should be on demonstrating their intellectual curiosity through a challenging high school curriculum and their capacity to express their ideas, experiences, and goals in essays.

 While important, extracurricular activities, class rank, talent/ability, volunteer work, and job experience should be considered almost supplementary to your application, rather than its defining characteristics.
-These need to provide an image of a dedicated and enthusiastic person who is active in and has an influence on their community.
+These need to create the image of a dedicated and enthusiastic person who is active in and has an influence on their community.

-That said, even if they are only taken into consideration, results from standardized tests and interviews have the power to swing a tight choice, so be ready for them.
-It may make a big difference to show that you truly are interested in Barnard via attentive application writing and interview responses.
+That said, even if they are only taken into consideration, results from standardized tests and interviews can tip the balance in close admissions decisions, so be ready for them.
+It can make a difference to showcase that you’re truly interested in Barnard via attentive application writing and interview responses.

 How to Improve Your Chances of Getting Into Barnard